Start Collecting: Art Under €2,500

 02

-Develop Your Personal Taste
+Develop Your Taste as an Art Collector

 Every strong collection reflects the unique perspective of its owner.
 Developing personal taste is therefore central to collecting.
 Taste is not something fixed — it grows and evolves through exposure to different artists, mediums, and movements.
 The more you look, the more confident you will become in understanding what speaks to you.